bear momee I canot reed plees help. Davib.

 5. Phonological dyslexia

-This type of dyslexia includes trouble breaking words into syllables and smaller sound units called phonemes.
+This type of dyslexia often presents as trouble breaking words into syllables and smaller sound units called phonemes.
 For example, if you say a word out loud to a child with weak phonemic skills, he can hear the word just fine and repeat it back to you.
-But he’ll have trouble telling you how to split it apart into the different sounds that make up this word.
+But he’ll have trouble telling you how to split it apart into the different sounds that make up the word.
 Difficulties in this area can make it challenging for readers to match phonemes with their written symbols (graphemes), which makes it hard to sound out or “decode” words.

-Children get tested for issues in these areas by being asked to read pseudowords, like jeet.
+Children are often tested for issues in these areas by being asked to read pseudowords, like jeet.
 The idea is to show kids a word they’ve never come across before and see if they can sound it out.

 Smith (1991) lists other reading and spelling patterns of children with phonological dyslexia: